On network coding for acyclic networks with delays: Existence of Network codes for acyclic network with delays

 For the multicast case, which has no zero-interference conditions, we then have the following corollary, which was proved in \cite{PrR}. \begin{corollary} Let ${\cal G}_{ud}({\cal V},{\cal E},{\cal S},{\cal T},{\cal C})$ be an acyclic, unit-delay network with multicast demands, i.e., all sinks require all the information sequences, and ${\cal G}_{inst}({\cal V},{\cal E},{\cal S},{\cal T},{\cal C})$ be the corresponding instantaneous network.
 Then a feasible network code for ${\cal G}_{inst}$ continues to be feasible for ${\cal G}_{ud}.$ \end{corollary}

 In a general non-multicast network coding problem, it might not be possible to satisfy the zero-interference conditions in the network ${\cal G}_{ud},$ though they can be satisfied in the network ${\cal G}_{inst}.$ This is because of the fact that different flows which cancelled out the interference in ${\cal G}_{inst}$ can take paths of different delays in the corresponding acyclic network with delays, thereby preventing the cancelling effect.
-Example \ref{exm1} illustrated one such network, for which there exists solutions in ${\cal G}_{inst},$ but none for ${\cal G}_{ud}.$
+Example \ref{exm1} illustrates one such network, for which there exists solutions in ${\cal G}_{inst},$ but none for ${\cal G}_{ud}.$ \begin{example} Consider the network ${\cal G}$ shown in Fig. \ref{fig1}.
+Let the field under consideration be $\mathbb{F}_q.$ Source $s_1$ has a sequence $x_1(z)$, which has to be conveyed to sink $t_1,$ while the sequence $x_2(z)$ at source $s_2$ has to be conveyed to sink $t_2.$ In both ${\cal G}_{inst}$ and ${\cal G}_{ud},$ the topology of the network demands that the linear combination of the two incoming sequences at node $v_1$ should be such that both the local encoding coefficients are non-zero.

+In ${\cal G}_{inst},$ the information sequence $x_1(z)$ is cancelled out at node $v_2$ to enable sink $t_2$ to receive $x_2(z),$ and similarly cancellation of $x_2(z)$ happens at node $v_3$ for sink $t_1.$ In ${\cal G}_{ud},$ this cancellation, while being necessary for the network code to be feasible, cannot happen at the nodes $v_2$ and $v_3$ because of the disparity in the delays of the flows at their incoming edges.
+Since the choice of our finite field was arbitrary, it is therefore clear that unless memory is used at some of the intermediate nodes, there exists no feasible network code for this network considered with delays over any finite field.